Imaging Certification

 - Montes Apenninus forms the southeastern edge of Mare Imbrium.

-- Montes Caucasus located between Mare Imbrium and Mare Serenitatis.
+- Montes Caucasus is located between Mare Imbrium and Mare Serenitatis.

 - Montes Carpatus borders the southern edge of Mare Imbrium.

-- Montes Taurus located on the east side of the Moon.
+- Montes Taurus is located on the east side of the Moon.

 - Montes Pyrenaeus separates Mare Fecunditatis and Mare Nectaris.